40843245/Google_Tutorial/issue report/issue_tracking.md

 2. How to make it into one or more expressions.

     1. ensure the separator is for key-value pair.
 Which is the separator `:` or `=`?
     2. With your ideas by the step 1, making them into many expressions (with your brain and logic).
+For more details about available keys (or said fields in query search language in issuetracker, see [query search language](https://developers.google.com/issue-tracker/concepts/search-query-language))

 3. Combine these expression with logical operators.
 4. Fill it into search box.
 And then search it.